 that CEPT administrations, when considering E.164 and/or E.212 numbering resources for eCall, should:

-in cooperation with mobile network operators and OEMs, encourage the use of over-the-air provisioning technology for eCall implementation;

 make available national numbering resources for eCall;

 permit the extra-territorial use of their respective assigned national numbering resources for eCall;

-permit the use of global numbering resources (assigned by ITU TSB) or national numbering resources from another country (extra-territorial use or roaming) within the national territory for addressing eCall devices and encourage operators to provision these numbering resources in their networks to facilitate call-back from the PSAP to the vehicle Europe-wide;
+permit the use of international NNAI resources (assigned by the Director of TSB (ITU)) or national numbering resources from another country (extra-territorial use or roaming) within the national territory for addressing eCall devices and encourage operators to provision these numbering resources in their networks to facilitate call-back from the PSAP to the vehicle Europe-wide;

-where E.164 numbering resources for global services (assigned by ITU TSB) or national numbering resources from another country are used, assignees are responsible and should make reasonable efforts to ensure that the numbers are diallable and facilitate call-back from the PSAP to the vehicle Europe-wide; To assist with the implementation of this recommendation, Annex 1 contains a list of assigned numbering ranges/ sub-ranges, reported by assignees, that are being used for eCall in Europe.
+where international E.164 numbering resources (assigned by the Director of TSB (ITU)) are used or national numbering resources from another country are used, assignees are responsible and should make reasonable efforts to ensure that the numbers are diallable and facilitate call-back from the PSAP to the vehicle Europe-wide; To assist with the implementation of this recommendation, ANNEX 1: contains a list of assigned numbering ranges/ sub-ranges, reported by assignees, that are being used for eCall in Europe.
 This Annex will be updated periodically as required;

 encourage all operators to notify the ECO of numbering ranges assigned to them which are used, or plan to be used, for eCall;

 encourage all those operators involved in the conveyance of eCall call-back to commit to charging reasonable tariffs at both wholesale (termination and transit) and retail levels for calls originating from PSAPs towards numbering ranges used for eCall;

+in cooperation with mobile network operators and OEMs, encourage the use of over-the-air provisioning technology for eCall implementation;

-where there is a risk of exhaustion in national mobile numbering ranges, consider the use of existing E.164 national M2M numbering ranges or introduce a new eCall numbering range;
+where there is a risk of exhaustion in national mobile numbering ranges, consider the use of existing E.164 national IoT/M2M numbering ranges or introduce a new dedicated eCall numbering range;

-encourage that numbering resources used for eCall services are recovered and recycled after a vehicle reaches end-of-life.”
+encourage that numbering resources used for eCall services are recovered and recycled when they are no longer needed.”

 Note:

-Please check the Office documentation database https://docdb.cept.org for the up to date position on the implementation of this and other ECC Recommendations.
+Please check the ECO Documentation Database https://docdb.cept.org for the up to date position on the implementation of this and other ECC Recommendations.

 LIST OF NOTIFIED NUMBERING RANGES USED FOR eCall IN EUROPE

-The following table contains a list of assigned number ranges (either national or global numbering ranges) used for eCall that have been notified to the ECC by the assignees.
+The following table contains a list of assigned number ranges (either national or international numbering ranges) used for eCall that have been notified to the ECC by the assignees.

 This Annex provides a central reference point for all electronic communications network operators and service providers in Europe seeking information on numbering ranges used for eCall.
 It is in the interest of assignees to make these notifications and maintain up-to-date information to fully support eCall call-back across all fixed and mobile networks throughout Europe.